 Resonance earthing, of transformer neutral-point, with a neutral busbar and individual disconnectors.

 Due to the third harmonic problem only one of the breakers in figure 2 resp.
 3 should be closed at a time.
 When one of the generators is taken out of service it’s important that the corresponding neutral point breaker (or disconnector) is opened.

 This since the neutral busbar will be current carrying at an earth fault and achieve the phase voltage to earth.

 3. Common earthing through an earthing transformer on the busbar

 An effective and often cheap way to make sure that the system always is correctly earthed is to connect any earthing transformer to the busbar.
 See Figure 4 which shows the same network as in Figure 1 but with an alternative method of earthing.

-A summation of the practices in different countries would unfortunately be very extensive, especially as the networks differs even within the countries.
+A summation of the practices in different countries would, unfortunately, be very extensive, especially as the networks differ even within the countries.

 However, a simplified summary follows below.

 - Voltages between 1 and 25 kV for distribution with or without direct connected generators

 - Voltages under 1 kV